 If you have it, you know how it makes you feel.
 Facial hair in women can be the source of shame, embarrassment and anxiety.
 A few stray hairs on your lip or chin are easy enough to pluck or wax, but if you have an excessive amount you may be looking for a more powerful solution.

 Unwanted facial hair (also known as UFH or by its medical term, Hirsutism) can be caused by a number of factors.
-It may be due to hormonal imbalances such as those caused by polycystic ovary syndrome, a medication you are taking, or just your genetics.
+It may be due to hormonal imbalances such as those caused by polycystic ovarian syndrome, a medication you are taking, or just your genetics.
 Whatever the reason, if it’s there we want it to just go away.

 Among the range of hair removal treatments available you will find Vaniqa; a cream that uses the active ingredient eflornithine to reduce the growth of facial hair in women.
 Read on to learn more about whether Vaniqa can help, how it works and how it should be used.